beingamano/DigitalMenu/README.md

-DigitalMeniu
+DigitalMenu
 ============

-Order on  the restaurangs digital menu and u get it leater
+Order on  the restaurangs digital menu and u get it leater.